Wake Up Dead Man

-Wake Up Dead Man (Note: Subtitled as A Knives Out Mystery) is a 2025 American mystery film written and directed by Rian Johnson.
-It is a standalone sequel to Glass Onion (2022) and the third installment overall in the Knives Out film series.
-It stars Daniel Craig, who reprises his role as master detective Benoit Blanc.
+Wake Up Dead Man (marketed as Wake Up Dead Man: A Knives Out Mystery) is a 2025 American mystery film written and directed by Rian Johnson.
+It is the third film in the Knives Out series.
+The film stars Daniel Craig, who reprises his role as master detective Benoit Blanc as he investigates the death of a Catholic priest against the backdrop of a missing inheritance.
 The ensemble cast also includes Josh O'Connor, Glenn Close, Josh Brolin, Mila Kunis, Jeremy Renner, Kerry Washington, Andrew Scott, Cailee Spaeny, Daryl McCormack, and Thomas Haden Church.

-Wake Up Dead Man had its world premiere at the Toronto International Film Festival on September 6, 2025, and is scheduled to be released in theaters on November 26, then streaming on Netflix on December 12, 2025.
-The film received positive reviews from critics.
+The film had its world premiere at the Toronto International Film Festival on September 6, 2025, and was released in select theaters on November 26, 2025, before streaming on Netflix on December 12, 2025.
+Like its predecessors, it received positive reviews, with particular praise for the performances of Craig, O'Connor, and Close.